 Investors often use gross rent multiplier as a way for screening and conducting an initial analysis of properties.

-The GRM is most useful for investors who are comparing and selecting investment properties where the costs, either on a true cost-basis or as a fraction of the gross rental income, are expected to be relatively uniform across properties.
-It may also be used when the costs are expected to be insignificant in comparison to gross rental income.
+Investors who want to compare and choose investment properties where costs, either in absolute terms or as a percentage of gross rental income, are similar across properties, find GRM most helpful.
+Investors may also use GRM when costs are expected to be negligible compared to gross rental income.

-Since it is usually easier to predict market rental returns than costs, investors will also sometimes use GRM when data about expenses is otherwise limited.
-In situations like these, the true gross rent numbers may also be missing (e.g., a seller may not provide an updated and/or accurate rent roll), but some simple market research can generally provide sufficient detail about what gross rents should be based on local comps.
+Since it is usually easier to predict market rental returns than costs.
+Investors sometimes use GRM when the information about expenses is scarce.
+In situations like these, the true gross rent numbers may also be missing (e.g., a seller may not provide an updated and/or accurate rent roll), but some simple market research can often provide sufficient detail about what gross rents should be based on local comps.

 As with any analysis of comparable properties, the more properties compared using the GRM, the better the results will be.

 Investors who want to estimate a property’s value can also use GRM.
 Investors often need to do so when they are analyzing off-market deals.
 Or when bidding on a property listed for sale by a broker without an asking price.
 In these situations, the seller may ask buyers to come forth with their “best” offer without any baseline for what the seller is expecting to receive.

 This is when GRM can come in handy.